hftsoi/hftsoi.github.io/_pages/publications.md

 Listed below are selected publications to which I was a primary author.
 I also co-authored papers by [CMS](https://cms.cern/collaboration) and [ATLAS](https://atlas.cern/) as a collaboration member.
 For the complete list see [INSPIRE](https://inspirehep.net/authors/1791418).
 Preprints at [arXiv](https://arxiv.org/a/tsoi_h_1.html).

-1. **"jBOT: jBOT: Learning Enhanced Jet Representations via Self-Distilling Pretraining Without Labels"**,
+1. **"jBOT: Learning Enhanced Jet Representations via Self-Distilling Pretraining Without Labels"**,
    <u>H.F.
 Tsoi</u>, D. Rankin,
    *manuscript in preparation*.
 1. **"Anomaly Detection in the CMS Level-1 Trigger in Run 3"**,